Basic Mortgage Fraud 101

 HOW DOES MORTGAGE FRAUD HAPPEN?

 There are various points throughout the lending process that fraud can occur, and some fraud tactics are more complex and harder to prevent than others.
-We’re going to outline a few of the most common schemes for defrauding lenders, as well as some steps to take to prevent it.
+Here is an outline of the most common fraud schemes for defrauding lenders, as well as some steps to take to prevent it.

 As is commonly known, the debt-to-income ratio is a key factor in determining a borrower’s eligibility for a loan.
 In this scenario, a borrower or loan officer knowingly and wittingly omits debts in order to get approved or get their borrower approved for a loan.

-There are services through the three credit repositories that allow you to constantly monitor an applicant’s credit, enabling you to see any changes in their debt such as inquiries from other entities indicating large purchases, such as a car, a boat, or even another property.
+All three credit repositories offer services that allow you to constantly monitor an applicant’s credit, enabling you to see any changes in their debt such as inquiries from other entities indicating large purchases; a car, a boat, or even another property.
 Also, consider reviewing the ROA (Record of Account) IRS transcript for any instances of installment payments to the IRS.
 While the ROA will not provide the balance or payment amount/schedule; it will identify the presence of the required IRS payment and better equip the underwriter to understand character and credit, 2 of the 3 “C’s” of credit.
-II.
-FRAUD TECHNIQUE: Income Fraud

 Income fraud occurs when a borrower or their loan officer falsifies information regarding income in order to qualify for a loan or a larger loan than they would have been approved for based on their true income.
 Typically, W2 forms and bank account statements are altered to create the appearance of an inflated income.
-Keep in mind, for assistance programs, such as state housing authorities, applicants are incentivized to falsely decrease their income to remain under income thresholds of the program.
+Keep in mind, for assistance programs, applicants are incentivized to falsely decrease their income to remain under income thresholds administered by state authorities.

 Obtaining IRS tax transcript data is a great verification strategy in preventing income fraud on an application.
-As an efficiency feature, NCS’ TRV Report displays the borrower’s supplied information against what the IRS reports and provides a comparison of the two data sources directly on the report.
-Additionally, the report will highlight any comparisons that show a discrepancy in the two reported figures.
+As an efficiency feature, TRV® Services (powered by NCS) displays the borrower’s supplied information against what the IRS reports and provides a comparison of the two data sources directly on the report; highlighting discrepancies in the two reported figures.